rurban/ctl/README.md

 When assert is used, throw them. (when assert.h included, no NDEBUG)

 glouw/ctl does not treat errors at all.
 There cannot be any.

+Support not only GNU make, but also BSD make.

 ### Differences to the STL